-Southern States University is a private institution licensed to operate by the California Bureau for Private Postsecondary Education (BPPE).
+Southern States University is a private institution that is approved to operate by the California Bureau for Private Postsecondary Education (BPPE).
+Approval to operate means compliance with state standards as set forth in the law for private educational institutions.

 As a prospective student, you are encouraged to review this catalog prior to signing an enrollment agreement.
 You are also encouraged to review the School Performance Fact Sheet, which must be provided to you prior to signing an enrollment agreement.